BenjiRyujin/cse15l-lab-reports/labreport3.md

 benjiryujin@MacBook-Pro-90 plos % grep --include "pmed*" "teacher" *
 pmed.0010022.txt:        wanting to learn about the latest research on their illness, to teachers wanting to use an
 ```
-In this example, only the files that start with "pmed" were matched with grep, resulting in the one line that was output by the terminal.
+In this example, only the files in the directory "plos" that start with "pmed" were matched with grep, resulting in the one line that was output by the terminal.
+Note that if multiple `--include` commands are used, then they act as an "OR" operation, looking for files that contain one or both of the specified file patterns.